y0k4i-1337/obsidian-md2jira-plugin/README.md

 ## Limitations

-- The plugin does not support all Markdown syntax;
-- The plugin does not support complex Markdown syntax.
+- The plugin was not tested with all possible markdown syntax.

 ## Syntax compatibility